Bengoff1/French_Military_Hospitals_1630_1815/Hospital_Statistics/README.md

 2. SHD GR 1M 1772, Etat 1737.
 A table giving the number of deaths and the total amount of expenditures in military hospitals in various departments in 1737.

+3.SHD GR 1M 1772, Rapport de l'hoptial du regiment de champagne 1 mars 1788.
+A table of soldiers entering, dying, leaving, and staying in a regimental hospital for the regiment of champagne in 1788.

 #### SHD, Series GR XS (Administration)
 1. SHD GR XS 577, Situation des hopitaux militaires, An 12.
 This is a vital document that summarizes the state of all French military hospitals for the year 1803.
 I will not list the hospitals here, because there are too many, but it is striking that the hospitals are broked down into categories listed below.